Stescyu/100-days-of-code/log.md

 ### Day 2: May 12, 2017

-**Today's Progress**: Continued On First Project (Random Quote Generator).
+**Today's Progress:** Continued On First Project (Random Quote Generator).
 Problem is that the content of the quote uses escape characters format which includes all the <html> and certain char codes. npm installed underscore.string to fix issue

 **Thoughts:** I wondered if the EJS variables can find a way to link to JS files externally.